lacoperon/PDBProcessor/README.md

 ### Protein Input files

-Put all pdb_formatted files to be converted into `/data/pdb_input/`.
-The script `code/processor.py` will automatically be run for each pdb file in this folder, and will output a file appended with the neighbourhood name at the end within `data/pdb_output`.
+Put all PDB_formatted files to be converted into `/data/PDB_input/`.
+The script `code/processor.py` will automatically be run for each PDB file in this folder, and will output a file appended with the neighbourhood name at the end within `data/PDB_output`.

 ### Configuration File